waterstone15/flame-lib/README.md

-# Flame
+# Flame Library
-A practical data model and query library for Firestore.
+A data model and query library for Firestore.

 1. [Set Up](#set-up)
 2. [Ignite](#ignite)